princefishthrower/full-stack-typing-boilerplate/README.md

 ## Start Frontend Server

-In a different terminal, within the `frontend/` folder, start up the frontend server with:
+In a separate terminal, within the `frontend/` folder, start up the frontend server with:

 `npm run dev`

-Feast your eyes on the wonderful types!
+Feast your eyes on the wonderful typing system!